Home Resources Blog

 The power of driver-based planning lies in knowing what drivers have the biggest impact on the bottom line.
 When you know both the financial and non-financial drivers (such as headcount, sales leads, and quantities sold) you can create meaningful budgets that connect resources to results.
 This allows you to:

-• focus resources on the most critical factors that drive success
+• Focus resources on the most critical factors that drive business performance

-• easily adjust your team’s forecast based on real-time, reliable data
+• Easily adjust your rolling forecasts based on real-time, reliable data

-• play out different scenarios to see the financial impact of different decisions.
+• Quickly test different scenarios to see the financial impact of different decisions.

 Examples of driver-based planning in action